Garrett Snuff Mill: Acquisitions

 James Buchanan Duke, the owner of the American Tobacco Company, acquired the Atlantic Snuff Company in 1900 and it became part of the American Snuff Company, a subsidiary trust of the American Tobacco Company.
 However, the American Snuff Company lost the mill in 1911, when the American Tobacco Company and its co-defendants were broken up following the Supreme Court of the United States decision in United States v.
 American Tobacco Co.
 The George W. Helme Company obtained the Garrett mill after the dissolution of American Tobacco Company.
 The dissolution resulted in three new snuff companies being created, with George W. Helme Company receiving the Garrett Mill and the American Snuff Company receiving the Garrett Mill trademarks.

 Closure

 By the 1950s the Garrett Snuff Mill could no longer compete in the marketplace because of its outdated machinery.
 The factory in Yorklyn had produced only 2 million pounds of snuff a year after 1945, which only amounted to about 5 percent of the country's total.
-It's machinery was from the 1880s and Helme did not consider modernization of the equipment.
+Its machinery was from the 1880s and Helme did not consider modernization of the equipment.
 On October 1, 1954, stopped operations, laid off 75 men, scrapped the machinery, and sold all the structures.